dathan/blog/content/posts/maximizing-web-based-sharing-for-effective-previews-across-platforms.md

 * `og:url content="current_page_url"` - this is important, the current page url rule can be ignored and sometimes crawlers will display the wrong Open Graph Content for the current url, due to how the displayer implements their cache.
 * `og:image content="cdn_url"` - even if its a basic stock logo image you want to have an image on the display of the post.
 Its causes more real-estate to be used from the platform provider, increasing the chances of a click.

+## Notes on how not everything is the same

-# Facebook, Twitter, Imessage, LinkedIn, Slack implement everything differently og:crawl all differently
+### Facebook, Twitter, Imessage, LinkedIn, Slack implement everything differently og:crawl all differently

 * Facebook, Twitter cannot have query params over what I think is 255 characters
 * Imessage, LinkedIn, Slack are the best platforms that follow the spec without limiting the GET on their crawler arbirarely as of `2023-02-02T10:02:44-08:00`

-# Conclusion
+## Conclusion

 I want to push out this post, there is a lot of things that I am neglecting to mention.
 I will add them here over time.
 Check back soon :)